bufbuild/protovalidate-python/.github/CONTRIBUTING.md

 invaluable in helping us fix the issue.

 Once you've filled in the template, hit "Submit new issue", and we will take care of the rest.
-We appreciate your contribution to making `protovalidate` better!
+We appreciate your contribution to making `protovalidate-python` better!

 ### Suggesting Enhancements

-We welcome ideas for enhancements and new features to improve `protovalidate`.
+We welcome ideas for enhancements and new features to improve `protovalidate-python`.
 If you have an idea you'd like to share, if you want to expand language support,
 please read [the section below](#language-support-requirements) first.

-1. __Check if the enhancement is already suggested__: Before creating a new issue, please do a search in [issues](https://github.com/bufbuild/protovalidate/issues) to see if the idea or enhancement has already been suggested.
+1. __Check if the enhancement is already suggested__: Before creating a new issue, please do a search in [issues][issues] to see if the idea or enhancement has already been suggested.
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.